-Clicking on "Report" in the data information window will open the report window of UNEEG EpiSight.
-All data entered in the report will be saved automatically when you close the dialog.
+Clicking on "Report" in the data information window will open the report window of UNEEGTM EpiSight.
+All data entered in the report will be saved automatically when you go back to the patient database.

 Copy automatically comment

 User input to the report